PamyAnnPatrick/AppleStopWebApp/README.md

 # AppleStopWebApp
 A simple Web application using HTML5 and CSS3

-#To open project on you system
+# To open project on you system

+You can either run manually in your desktop by the following steps

 1)Download all the files in the master branch to a folder.